 Wales has been a clear historical victim of what we would now call racism; Penal Laws enacted by the English after the Glyndwr rebellion would nowadays be considered a form of apartheid and/or anti-miscegenation.
 Although partly eased during the Tudor dynasty, they weren’t fully repealed for 222 years.
 The Irish came off even worse.

 Those days are, of course, over even if some of the psychological and socio-cultural elements remain as unhealed scars, with the occasional re-surfacing of anti-English or anti-Welsh sentiments.
 For people who’ve been victims of European colonialism, genocide or slavery, however, the scars are likely to run even deeper and leave a much longer lasting legacy.

 In the year ending December 2017, it was estimated 4.7% of the Welsh population (145,200 people) had an ethnic background other than white – much lower than the UK figure of 13%.
-BMEs are also more heavily concentrated in Cardiff (16.8%), Swansea (10%) and Newport (8.2%) than any other Welsh local authority.
+BAMEs are also more heavily concentrated in Cardiff (16.8% of the resident population), Swansea (10%) and Newport (8.2%) than any other Welsh local authority.